saksmt/py-colored-string/README.md

  * Hidden
  * Default

-NOTE: Enumerations have method `getColor` for creating string with escape sequence
+NOTE: Enumerations have method `get_color` for creating string with escape sequence

 **Classes:**